Liquid rocket booster: Current usage

+The Angara A5V and Falcon Heavy are conceptually similar to Delta IV Heavy.
+The Indian GSLV also uses Four L40 boosters that are attached to the S139 stage.

 The Falcon Heavy was originally designed with a unique "propellant crossfeed" capability, whereby the center core engines would be supplied with fuel and oxidizer from the two side cores until their separation.
 Operating all engines at full thrust from launch, with fuel supplied mainly from the side boosters, would deplete the side boosters sooner, allowing their earlier separation to reduce the mass being accelerated.
 This would leave most of the center core propellant available after booster separation.
 Musk stated in 2016 that crossfeed would not be implemented.
 Instead, the center booster throttles down shortly after liftoff to conserve fuel, and resumes full thrust after the side boosters have separated.